 Any students with absences due to extended illness should contact the Dean of Students office.
+Students enrolled in the School of Continuing and Professional Studies should discuss absences due to prolonged illness with the Director of Academic Services.
 This will not, however, override an instructor's attendance policy.
 Students are required to speak with their instructors about all extended absences to learn of their academic standing in class.
 Students with excessive absences due to personal circumstances should contact the Dean of Students and are encouraged to contact the Counseling Center.